wp-plugins/nvd3-visualisations/readme.txt

 == Changelog ==

+= 1.8.0 =
+Version 1.8.0 -
+NEW: graphics UX rocks U2, yes!!?
+Charts gallery gets its visual UI tabs for each bigger chart.
+Data editor has a converter from CSV/TSV -> JSON formats on front-end side.
+Examples of coloring charts by data values.

 = 1.7.3 =
 Version 1.7.3 -
-Smooth gradient coloring for chart's elements based on data value by use of option **colors:{values:true, startbar:"lime", endbar:"red"}** that works similar fashion than with d3-simplechart plugin (eq **gradient:"values"** there).
+Smooth gradient coloring for chart's elements based on data value by use of option **colors:{values:true, startbar:"lime", endbar:"red"}** that works similar fashion than with d3-simplechart plugin (eq gradient:"values" over there).
 Automatic and manual rescaling of Y-axis  (eq values) with new **domain** option.
 Negative values charted correctly for direct cells input of document (eq an issue of non-numeric filter fixed).

 = 1.7.2 =
 Version 1.7.2 -